Composed by: Elliot Goldenthal

 Conducted by: Jonathan Sheffer & Shirley Walker

 Following complaints about the unpleasant nature of Tim Burton’s Batman Returns, Warner Brothers replaced the director of the Batman franchise with Joel Schumacher, who provided a more kid-friendly blockbuster.
-Heavily criticized for its overbearing neon lighting and its poor Two-Face (played way too over-the-top by Tommy Lee Jones), I rather like Batman Forever, the first film to seriously explore Bruce Wayne’s origins (although many of the scenes that would have effectively explained this plotline were unfortunately cut from the film) Michael Keaton’s replacement, Val Kilmer, does a fine enough job as Batman aside from some really goofy and memetastic faces, Jim Carrey turns in a delightful, if over-the-top, performance as the Riddler, and Elliot Goldenthal comes in to do perhaps one of his best scores.
+Though Batman Forever was heavily criticized for its overbearing neon lighting and its poor Two-Face (played way too over-the-top by Tommy Lee Jones), I rather like certain aspects of the film.
+It was the first in the series to seriously explore Bruce Wayne’s origins (although many of the scenes that would have effectively explained this plotline were unfortunately cut from the film) Michael Keaton’s replacement, Val Kilmer, does a fine enough job as Batman aside from some really goofy and memetastic faces, Jim Carrey turns in a delightful, if over-the-top, performance as the Riddler, and Elliot Goldenthal comes in to do perhaps one of his best scores.

 Elliot Goldenthal is known for his dissonant fragmented style, which tends to turn off listeners.
 However, I find Batman Forever to be a very good effort, not to mention the most thematically complex in the franchise.
 Dissonant Goldenthal trademarks are found all over the place, from the wailing French horns to the loud clangs.
 It is a score fully appropriate for the zany atmosphere of the film, with a myriad of styles ranging from traditional orchestral pieces to circus music to waltzes.

-Two tracks well worth getting mention are “Victory” and “Holy Rusted Metal”.
+Two tracks well worth mentioning are “Victory” and “Holy Rusted Metal”.
 “Victory” is my favorite because of the way it changes moods so fast while being entertaining.
 Two-Face’s theme loudly starts off this cue until the Batman fanfare breaks in, only to literally flop as our hero falls into a trap.
 The music then gets louder and louder as Batman is engulfed in flames.
 However, a secondary fanfare breaks out as he emerges from the flames.
 Goldenthal then utilizes an electronic organ as he ends up being in an even worse situation.
 Ending the cue is yet another recurring heroic fanfare as Robin saves Batman from his death.
-“Holy Rusted Metal” is notable for its grand villainous fanfare which would get a bigger treatment in the dismal sequel Batman and Robin.
+“Holy Rusted Metal” is notable for its grand villainous fanfare which would get more play in the dismal sequel Batman and Robin.

 How does the album do as a listening experience?
 There are few quiet moments, although there is a five-minute interlude in the middle consisting of “Pull of Regret’ and “Mouth to Mouth Nocturne” (a very lovely piece).
 But the action, while very loud and furious, isn’t the type that you enjoy for rhythms and frantic pacing.
 Batman Forever benefits from its large number of themes and the seemingly endless number of variations they undergo.
 Batman Forever is not for everyone thanks to its loud, dissonant nature and has received plenty of flack from film score reviewers.
 In fact, it will downright annoy many of your friends.
 The score album is a little hard to buy, but if you like the music, get it before it becomes even more rare.
 Batman Forever, in my opinion, has about equal standing with Batman Returns and is the most complex bat-score ever made thus far.